CSEdd/CSEdd.github.io/_posts/2021-07-08-editing-records-with-lenses.markdown

 person $ name %~ "Edd"
 {% endhighlight %}

 You can also use Lenses on other datatypes too.
-For example if you wanted to get the third characther of "Lenses" you could write `"Lenses" ^? ix 3`.
+For example if you wanted to get the third character of "Lenses" you could write `"Lenses" ^? ix 3`.
 Told you the syntax was interesting right?

 You can read more about Lens [here](https://hackage.haskell.org/package/lens-5.0.1/docs/Control-Lens-Fold.html) or Edward Kmetts FAQ [here](https://github.com/ekmett/lens/wiki/FAQ).